 Find out more about NCVO staff who contribute to this blog site.

-Aidan Warner is NCVO’s External Relations Manager.
-He writes about charity communications and campaigning.
-He has previously worked at the BBC and Mind, the mental health charity and is one of the expert contributors on our Certificate in Campaigning course.
+Aidan Warner is NCVO’s external relations manager.
+He writes about charity communications.
+He has previously worked at the BBC and Mind, the mental health charity.

-Charlotte Ravenscroft is NCVO’s Head of Policy and Research.
-Charlotte’s main policy interests are around funding, public service delivery, and strengthening the evidence base for voluntary action.
+Charlotte is NCVO’s Head of Policy and Public Services.
+Her main policy interests are around funding, public service delivery and strengthening the evidence base for voluntary action.
 She has previously worked at the Big Lottery Fund and the Department for Education.

 David Kane is a Senior Research Officer, leading on the quantitative analysis of data for NCVO’s work on the size and scope of civil society, and is an author of the UK Civil Society Almanac since 2008, the State and the Voluntary Sector and the UK Voluntary Sector Almanac 2007.
 David leads NCVO’s work on open data and our bespoke data services.